bretheskevin/boilerplate-rails-next/README.md

 - [ ] Multiple /get depth frontend Model convertor (ex: User have multiple Post, post have to be converted to Post model instead of just having the json)
 - [ ] Remove every any from frontend
 - [ ] Add adminer
+- [ ] Merge setup.sh script into one file instead of having 2 differents scripts depending of the os